Project Catwalk series 3: Designer progress

-Brown background means they advanced to Fashion Week, but did not win.

 Blue background and WIN means the designer won that challenge.

 Red background and OUT means the designer lost and was out of the competition.

 Turquoise background and HIGH means the designer was either in the top two, or first announced to be in the top for that challenge.

 Light blue background and HIGH means the designer had one of the highest scores for that challenge.

 Pink background and LOW means the designer had one of the lowest scores for that challenge.

 Orange background and LOW means the designer had the second lowest score for that challenge.